Saturday, September 30, 2006

 (There is a squiggly red line under the second ‘ha’.
 That’s annoying me, too.)

-It’s Friday in the sunset coast.
+It’s Friday on the sunset coast.

 Friday bird blog